Alex-J-Christie/ai_for_senior_citizens_ist440w_24/README.md

-**Note: During Compilation, Windows Antivirus May to Flag Certain Dependencies as Threats** **Note: WSL is Not a Supported Option as Vulkan is Necessary Backend (OpenGL May Be Implemented Later)**
+**Note: During Compilation, Windows Antivirus May to Flag Certain Dependencies as Threats**

+**Note: WSL is Not a Supported Option as Vulkan is the Necessary Backend (OpenGL May Be Implemented Later)**

 1. Install Rust on your PC [rustup is recommended](https://rustup.rs/) along with other dependencies (OpenSSL, SQLITE3, Vulkan)
 2. Create an [OpenAI](https://platform.openai.com/docs/overview) Account